Skip to content

 Desktop Installation

-JeKa lets you install applications for direct execution from your terminal, without needing to call jeka explicitly.
+JeKa lets you install applications for direct execution from your terminal, making them available in your system PATH.

 jeka app: install repo=https://github.com/djeang/kill8